Catalan matroid decompositions of certain positroids

 \section{Standardizing lattice paths to Dyck paths}

-Given a positive integer $n$, a \emph{Dyck path} of length $2n$ is a lattice path from $(0,0)$ to $(2n,0)$ which only uses steps $(1,1)$ (\emph{up-steps}) or $(1,-1)$ (\emph{down-steps}), and which never goes below the line $y = 0$.
-Let $\D_n$ be the set of Dyck paths of length $2n$---it is well-known that $\#\D_n$ is the $n$th Catalan number $C_n$, and that this is also the number of $123$-avoiding permutations in $S_n$.
+Given a positive integer $n$, a \emph{Dyck path} of length $2n$ is a lattice path from $(0,0)$ to $(2n,0)$ which only uses steps $(1,1)$ (\emph{upsteps}) or $(1,-1)$ (\emph{downsteps}), and which never goes below the line $y = 0$.
+Let $\D_n$ be the set of Dyck paths of length $2n$.
+It is well-known that $\#\D_n$ is the $n$\th Catalan number $C_n$, and that this is also the number of $123$-avoiding $w \in S_n$.

 If $w \in S_{2n}$ is the identity permutation, then $\P_w = {[2n] \choose n}$.
 In this case, Theorem~\ref{thm:Pw-formula} reads

 where $\ell_1, \ldots, \ell_k$ are the lengths of runs of anti-fixed points of each $v$.